 China’s State Grid to provide solar power for Zambales

-In a statement, the State Grid Corporation of China said the move came on the heels of Chinese President XI Jinping’s state visit to the Philippines last year where he committed greater economic support for the Philippines.
+In a statement, the State Grid Corporation of China said the move comes on the heels of Chinese President XI Jinping’s state visit to the Philippines last year where he committed greater economic support for the Philippines.

 As part of the closer ties between both countries, State Grid recently signed a memorandum of agreement with the National Electrification Administration (NEA) and the Zambales II Electric Cooperative (Zameco II) for the solar project.

 Under the deal, State Grid’s “Brighten Up” project will install of a solar panel system for Zameco II, which will generate 76 kilowatts, capable of delivering power to over 1,000 residents, including two schools with 108 students.